msalemor/sk-rag-pattern/README.md

 **Important:** This application can work with multiple collections.
 A Collection can be a logical boundary for RAG resources.
 In other words, you could have RAG resources across companies like in a SaaS application, across OU to separate content from different areas of a company, etc. Every API endpoint carries the `collection` parameter.
 <hr/>

-#### 1.4 Best practices at this stage
+#### 1.4 Best practices

-- Review and clean the extracted text
+- Review the extracted text and apply cleanup and reformatting if necessary
-- Test different combinations of chunk logic, chunk sizes
-  - A good starting point may be 1024K tokens

 ### 2.0 Query and Completion